Hanh7/Digitalization-growth-urbanization/README.md

 BEEM136 - FINAL PROJECT
 Project title: An exploratory research into the relationship of digitalization (subscription-based economy), economic growth, and urban development
-This study aims to untangle two research questions: (i) how digitalization correlates with eco- nomic growth; (ii) how urban development correlates with digitalization
+This study aims to untangle two research questions: (i) how digitalization correlates with economic growth; (ii) how urban development correlates with digitalization

 **This file includes fundamental information to replicate the work crafted in the assignment** **The package associated with this project includes: A pdf report, a do-file with full script, a folder of raw datasets, a folder of derived datasets, a folder of results graphs, and a README file**